- Who We Are

 - PowerPoint slides for each course session

-- Library of classroom videos from a range of age groups and geographies that can promote discussions of playful learning
+- Resources, such as Activity Cards and Assignments that supplement information in the instructor guide, and a library of classroom videos from a range of age groups and geographies that are referenced in the syllabus to promote discussions of playful learning

 Act 1 Why do we need a Pedagogy of Play?